thebadmonkeydev/graphql_workshop/PITCHME.md

 ```

 ---
+## Break

+---
 ## Let's do it in Rails

 https://github.com/thebadmonkeydev/graphql_workshop

-_Setup instructions are in README.md_
+- Setup instructions are in README.md
+- Once setup, run the server with `bin/run`
+- Navigate to http://localhost:3000/graphiql in a web browser

+Note:

+Take this opportunity to query the field in GraphiQL

 ---
 ## The Schema